whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/differential-gene-expression/docs/create-run-structure.md

 Depending on lab preference, this may contain copied files or symlinks, but the provenance must remain clear.

+### `quantification/`
+Contains the scratch-local staged copies of the archived preprocessing quantification files required for live downstream execution.

+Typical contents may include:

+- `salmon.merged.gene_counts.tsv`
+- `salmon.merged.gene_lengths.tsv`

+or, where appropriate:

+- `salmon.merged.gene_counts_length_scaled.tsv`
+- `salmon.merged.gene_counts_scaled.tsv`

+This directory is important because archived retained preprocessing outputs on RDS are the source of truth, but CREATE compute jobs should run from scratch-accessible staged inputs.

+---

 ### `logs/`
 Contains saved launch logs, command records, and run notes.